-When looking at starting or expanding your family as a same sex couple, it can feel a bit daunting.
+When looking at starting or growing your family as a same sex couple, it can feel a bit difficult.
 At TFP, we believe everyone should have the chance of having a family, and we’re here to help you.
-Below you can find some information on our LGBT options: couples and female-female couples
+Below you can find some information on our LGBT options: male-male couples and female-female couples.

 Expanding your family as a same sex male couple involves you having someone else carry your baby in an agreement known as surrogacy.